UCONN

 Tim's prototype Web browser on the NeXT computer came out in 1990.

-Domain name system had made it much easier to address a machine on the Internet.
+The domain name system has made it much easier to address a machine on the Internet.

 In the late 1980s, Bill Atkinson(Apple) application called Hypercard.
 Hypercard `filing cards' contained textual and graphical information.